latenitefilms/RecallToolbox/docs/README.md

 ### Build for Final Cut Pro

-There are also other third party tools like the amazing [Copy 'Em ​(for Mac)](https://apprywhere.com/ce-mac.html), but again, it's not quite as visual, and it's not built from the ground up for Final Cut Pro users.
+There are third party tools like the amazing [Copy 'Em ​(for Mac)](https://apprywhere.com/ce-mac.html), but they're not quite as visual as Recall Toolbox, and they're not built from the ground up for Final Cut Pro users.

 Recall Toolbox works as a Final Cut Pro Workflow Extension, so it's window position gets saved with your custom Workspaces.

 Whilst [CommandPost](https://commandpost.io) has had a Shared Pasteboard & Pasteboard Buffers for years, it's really optimised for Control Surfaces.
 You can access the Shared Pasteboard from the menubar, and it is super powerful, but it's not as visual, as a nice Pasteboard Browser.

+Better yet, Recall Toolbox can still work alongside both CommandPost and Copy 'Em (for Mac), so you get the best of all worlds!

 ---